-Recent media reports and official statistics indicate the recovery of the Spanish economy following the country’s prolonged recession during 2008-2013.
+Recent media reports and official statistics indicate the recovery of the Spanish property economy following the country’s prolonged recession during 2008-2013.
 The Economist points to sustained economic growth over the past two years, supported by a decline in unemployment and steady improvement in the country’s banking sector.

 According to the latest data provided by the National Statistical Institute (Instituto Nacional de Estadística – INE), Spain’s GDP rose at a quarterly rate of 0.8% in Q3 of 2015.
 GDP Year-over-Year (YoY) growth in Q3 stood at 3.4%, compared with growth of 3.2% registered in the previous quarter.
 The Bank of Spain forecasts that the economy will remain in an expansionary phase through 2016, with average GDP growth projected to reach 3.1% this year and 2.7% in 2017.
 These figures would make Spain one of the best-performing economies in Europe.